codercyco/MetaSign/contracts/README.md

 ## License

-MIT License - see contract header for full license text.
+Apache 2.0 License - see contract header for full license text.